Writing for NAEA

 NAEA publishes “state-of-the-arts” resources, in print and online, for K-12 visual arts teachers; university faculty in art education; arts researchers, librarians, and historians; museum and community arts educators; arts administrators; arts curriculum and standards developers; and arts education advocacy specialists and policy makers.
 All work is guided by NAEA’s 2015-2020 Strategic Plan.

-We welcome your proposals for books, and we invite you to submit articles for NAEA’s journals, newspapers, monographs, and other publications that reach a membership of over 18,000 art educators as well as the diverse community of education leaders from every field.
+We invite you to submit articles for NAEA’s journals, newspapers, monographs, and other publications that reach a membership of over 18,000 art educators as well as the diverse community of education leaders from every field.

 Art Education is the official journal of the National Art Education Association.
 Peer-reviewed articles in 6 yearly full color issues cover a diverse range of topics of professional interest to art educators and anyone whose interest is quality visual arts education.
 Each issue features an Instructional Resource article, making Art Education a significant addition to every teacher’s reference library.
 It is published in print and online.